Department of Psychology at Illinois State University

 This information is for current students enrolled in a graduate degree program in the department.

 The department routinely awards graduate assistantships to first year students.
 The decision to award an assistantship is subject to the University's receipt of anticipated funding from the State of Illinois.
 Graduate assistants must maintain a grade point average of 3.0 or higher (on a 4.0 scale), enroll for at least nine credit hours for the fall and spring semesters, and be eligible for employment based on U.S. Immigration laws.
-The assistantships are based on a variety of factors, e.g., academic record, the student's graduate program or sequence, and matching job-related skills and availability of the student with specific department needs.
+Awarding an assistantship is based on a variety of factors, e.g., academic record, the student's graduate program or sequence, and matching job-related skills and availability of the student with specific department needs.
 An assistantship includes a monthly salary that is subject to applicable taxes and a tuition fellowship for the full academic year..

 See the APA Scholarships, Grants, and Awards website